2.png

 Is caring for me at home the only way I can receive hospice services?

-No. You can receive care where you live – in your own or some else’s home, in a nursing home, in personal care homes, in assisted living centers, and at times in a hospital.
+No. You can receive care where you live – in your own home or someone else’s home, in a nursing home, in personal care homes, in assisted living centers, and at times in a hospital.

 How does hospice care begin?